 123 David Howarth, The Greek Adventure: Lord Byron and Other Eccentrics in the War of Independence, Collins, London, 1976, p.69.
-124 Ibid., p.69.

 'revival' of Ancient Egypt.
-Philhellenism gained steam in France in 1824 and 1825, as the end of the crisis in Spain and Lord Byron's death shifted the attention of the French government and French people towards the Greek cause.125 The fall of Missolonghi to forces including those of Muhammad Ali's son, Ibrahim, was another catalyst for growing attention on the fate of the Greek rebellion, inspiring paintings and poems.126
+Philhellenism gained steam in France in 1824 and 1825, as the end of the crisis in Spain and Lord Byron's death shifted the attention of the French government and French people towards the Greek cause.
+125 The fall of Missolonghi to forces including those of Muhammad Ali's son, Ibrahim, was another catalyst for growing attention on the fate of the Greek rebellion, inspiring paintings and poems.
+126

 Philhellenism, was, like Egyptomania, based on the European conception of their past.
 It was rooted in an imagined vision of the ancient Greeks, rather than the realities of modern Greeks.
 Many philhellenes who travelled to fight for the Greeks were disappointed in what they discovered, just as the Europeans who had travelled to Egypt had been.
-Philhellenes thought they were fighting for 'Hellas,' the 'ancestral' civilisation of all Europe.127 The 'idealized image of Greece' that the Philhellenes held, was, however, just as mythical as the orientalist reimagining of Egypt.128 This idealised image of Greece 'like it used to be' constituted the base of the philhellenic movement.129 For Europeans, this ancient heritage of Greece was controlled by the Ottoman Empire.130 This dichotomy, between ancient and modern Greece was even more 'problematic' for Europeans than the same Egyptian dichotomy, as ancient Greece was seen far more strongly as the singular basis for Western Civilisation.131
+Philhellenes thought they were fighting for 'Hellas,' the 'ancestral' civilisation of all Europe.
+127 The 'idealized image of Greece' that the Philhellenes held, was, however, just as mythical as the orientalist reimagining of Egypt.
+128 This idealised image of Greece 'like it used to be' constituted the base of the philhellenic movement.
+129 For Europeans, this ancient heritage of Greece, even more so than the ancient heritage of Egypt, was European, despite the fact that Greece was controlled by the Ottoman Empire.
+130 This dichotomy, between ancient and modern Greece was even more 'problematic' for Europeans than the same Egyptian dichotomy, as ancient Greece was seen far more strongly as the singular basis for Western Civilisation.
+131